chrisjrob/chrisjrob.github.io/ltsp/ltsp5-install.md

 We use KDE, so these instructions are specific to KDE; however you can simply change the install command below according to the desktop environment that you prefer.

 N.B.
-Note that I am installing the minimum software, if you prefer to have KDE in total, then just install "kde-desktop" instead of "kde-core kdm".
+Note that I am installing the minimum software, if you prefer to have KDE in total, then just install `kde-desktop` instead of `kde-core kdm`.

 N.B.
-Change kde-i18n-engb for the correct package for your language.
+Change `kde-i18n-engbi` for the correct package for your language.

     # apt-get install kde-core kdm kde-i18n-engb